NZ Uncovered Tour

 This morning travel through farm land, the rolling hills and heavily forested, rugged mountains and you make your way to Fiordland National Park and the South Island’s largest lake and the town of Te Anau.

-Enjoy the thrill of jet boating down the majestic trout filled Waiau River to the serene Lake Manapouri, home to Pomana Island where native birds are under threat.
-Your visit helps protect them through a community-based conservation project that is also helping to restore native flora.
-Stop in some quiet, tranquil spots, soak up the amazing surrounds, spot a few trout and learn about the unique environment and fascinating history of this unique location among Fiordland National Park.
+Enjoy the thrill of jet boating on Lake Manapouri, home to Pomona Island where native birds are under threat.
+Stop in some quiet and tranquil spots, soak up the amazing surrounds, spot a few trout, and learn about the unique environment and fascinating history of Fiordland National Park.

 Day 12: Te Anau to Milford Sound and Queenstown

-This evening, enjoy a peaceful evening cruise across Lake Wakatipu aboard the TSS Earnslaw to Walter Peak High Country Farm for a gourmet barbecue dinner at the Colonel’s Homestead and glimpse into high-country farm life.
+Your day ends on a dreamy TSS Earnslaw cruise across Lake Wakatipu, landing at Walter Peak High Country Farm for a gourmet barbecue dinner at the Colonel’s Homestead.

 Day 14: Queenstown to Franz Josef

 This morning, begin the passage through Central Otago to the west coast.
 Visit the restored gold mining settlement of Arrowtown with its tree-lined avenues, gleaming lakes, alpine scenery and rainforest along the West Coast of New Zealand.
-Welcome to your Franz Josef Glacier/Ka Roimata o Hine Hukatere tour, the massif ideally explored on a helicopter flight – subject to weather conditions (optional experience, additional expense) you may even be able to land and walk across the ice-fall.
-A birdseye view reveals the immensity of this gem-like mound of ice.
+Welcome to the town of Franz Josef/Waiau, home to Franz Josef Glacier/Ka Roimata o Hine Hukatere, the massif ideally explored on an optional helicopter flight – conditions pending, you may even be able to land and walk across the ice-fall (optional experience, additional expense).
+A bird’s-eye view reveals the immensity of this gem-like mound of ice.

 Day 15: Franz Josef to Punakaiki

 Sleep in or take the morning to explore the small but lively Franz Josef/Waiau village – perhaps visiting the West Coast Wildlife Centre – before venturing to Hokitika, home of the native jade greenstone.
 From natural jewellery to natural surroundings, you’re off to Punakaiki to view the Pancake Rocks and Blowholes.
-Stand at the edge of the water and take in these eroded limestone foundations that began forming 30 million years ago.
-Imagine the water and wind forming this pancake-like stack of limestone but be sure to listen closely, when you hear a ‘whoosh’ of water, you can be sure a burst of sea spray is coming through the blowholes.
-After a spectacular day, spend the night at the eco-friendly waterfront dining on local specialties.
+Stand at the edge of the water and take in these eroded limestone foundations – they really do look like pancakes! – which began forming 30 million years ago.
+Imagine the water and wind forming this pancake-like stack of limestone but be sure to listen closely.
+When you hear a ‘whoosh’ of water, you can be sure a burst of sea spray is coming through the blowholes.
+After a spectacular day, spend the night at the eco-friendly, waterfront retreat dining on local specialities with wine and views of the thundering surf just steps away.

 Day 16: Punakaiki to Christchurch

 Venture into the Ponaumu Pathway.
 Delve into the history and culture of the local Maori (Poutini Ngai Tahu) and the Mawhera Pa settlement.
-Embark on a unique self-guided journey as you make your way through this extraordinary storytelling experience born from a collaboration with the Weta Workshop.
-An inspiring and unforgettable cultural experience.
-Enjoy lunch at legendary Monteith’s Brewery before boarding for the scenic TranzAlpine train back to Christchurch.
-Travel through tunnels and over viaducts with panoramic views of snow-capped peaks, icy rivers, beech forests, gorges and river valleys.
-This evening join your group for a farewell dinner in Christchurch.
+Embark on a unique self-guided journey, as you make your way through this extraordinary storytelling experience.
+We’ve got you sorted for lunch at legendary Monteith’s Brewery.
+The best is yet to come – all aboard for the scenic TranzAlpine train from Arthur’s Pass back to Christchurch.
+Travel through tunnels and over viaducts, with panoramic views of snow-capped peaks, icy rivers, beech forests, gorges and river valleys.
+Your NZ tour arrives in Christchurch just in time for dinner.

 Add Flights to your New Zealand Tour:

-Note: Flights referred to in the itinerary are not included in the tour price and you may need to ensure your flights arrive before/after certain times to take this tour.
-Please ask your Downunder Travel Destination Specialist to book your flights to New Zealand (additional cost).
+Flights referred to in the itinerary are not included in the tour price and you may need to ensure your flights arrive before/after certain times to take this tour.
+Ask your Downunder Travel Destination Specialist to add the best value your flights to New Zealand (additional cost) based on your travel dates.

 ENQUIRE NOW!